zhan4429/HPCguides/tutorials/containerPython.md

 # 3. **Crucially**: Tell the Python interpreter to look here for modules
 $ export PYTHONPATH=/cluster/tufts/mylab/myUTLN/pythonEnv/pytorch2.7.2:$PYTHONPATH

-# To make this setting permanent for your project's workflow, add the export line
-# to your Slurm batch script or your ~/.bashrc (if you only work on this project).
 ```

-To automatically set this variable when logging in to the cluster, add this line to your `~/.bashrc`.
+To automatically set this variable when logging in to the cluster, add this line to your **~/.bashrc**.

 ### Running Jupyter Notebooks with Container Kernels

 When using JupyterLab or Notebook (e.g., via Open OnDemand), you can run your notebooks using containerized Python kernels.

 #### Step 1.
 Copy and Customize the Kernel Definition

-Each containerized module has a corresponding Jupyter kernel definition you can copy:

 We provide a kernel file for each module, and users need to copy to your $HOME and modify it.